allmaps/allmaps/packages/transform/README.md

 ### `GcpTransformer.transformSvgStringToGeojsonFeatureCollection(transformer, svg, options)`

-Transforms an SVG string to geo space to a GeoJSON FeatureCollection
+Transform an SVG string to geo space to a GeoJSON FeatureCollection

 This is a shortcut method, available as static method in order not to overpopulate intellisense suggestions
 Note: Multi-geometries are not supported